JOOOEG123/DEMO-STIP/README.md

 2. Data Standerdanization for the "Occupations" for both Chinese and English is needed, and ngx-translation for both languages is not implemented.
 Suggested tool: OpenRefine.
 3. "Sorted by relevance" is not implemented.
 This should happends after each search.
 Currently, the search results are sorted based on the order of the last name.
 4. The searching speed/performance can be improved.
+5. Import Chinese json data into Google Firebase database, the json files are in another repository: summer-team-impact-2022/python/cn_json/